Pam Gibson’s reading journey

 Sleeping over in a library

-When our Treasurer, Margaret Bennett, mentioned she was going to stay for a few days at Gladstone’s Library in North Wales, we naturally invited her to write about it.
+When a friend mentioned she was going to stay for a few days at Gladstone’s Library in North Wales, we naturally invited her to write about it.

 Have you ever wanted to have a sleepover in a library?
 Do you love the dusty smell of old books, paper and leather and the hush of researchers deep in thought, only interrupted by the occasional quiet rustle of papers and scratch of a pencil?